Sensors Models

 Represents image data stored as a compressed binary blob (e.g. JPEG, PNG, H264, ...).

-This class acts as a data container.
-It delegates the complex logic of
+This class acts as a data container for encoded streams.
+It distinguishes

 Attributes: